StefRuseva88/unit-tests-mocks/README.md

 ---

 ### Project Description
 This repository contains a series of test projects aimed at demonstrating key concepts and techniques in back-end test automation.
 The focus is on unit testing, decoupling, and mocking using the Moq framework in C#.
-This project is part of the SoftUni QA Back-End Test Technologies course, designed to equip students with the necessary skills to effectively test back-end systems.

 ### Key Concepts
 - Unit Testing: Writing tests to verify the smallest units of code independently.